 It is important to know that trips to Machu Picchu should ALWAYS start in the early morning because there is just so much to see!
 Not to mention the possibility of an amazing early morning sunrise….

-Therefore, we always recommend you spent the night before in Aguas Calientes as only waking up early will allow you to.
+Therefore, we always recommend you spend the night before your tour in Aguas Calientes.
+And you get Machu Picchu Tickets for the early morning.
 (However, if this is not possible, a one day Machu Picchu Tour is still an amazing experience and totally worthwhile.)

-Aguas Calientes – since a couple of years officially called Machu Picchu Pueblo – is the small town at the bottom of the valley, next to Machu Picchu.
+Aguas Calientes – officially called Machu Picchu Pueblo – is the small town at the bottom of the valley, next to Machu Picchu.
 It is the primary access to the Inca Citadel.
-In Aguas Calientes you find restaurants, hotels, cafes, all gathered in the (very) nearby surroundings of the train station (or, it is actually built on the train rails).
+In Aguas Calientes, you can find restaurants, hotels and cafes all gathered in the (very) nearby surroundings of the train station.

 Tip 2: Trains to Machu Picchu

-If you cannot spend an extra day in Aguas Calientes, start your Machu Picchu Tour by train very, very early in the morning in Cusco.
+If you cannot spend an extra day in Aguas Calientes, start your Machu Picchu train Tour very, very early in the morning in Cusco or in Ollantaytambo.

 Tip 3: From Aguas Calientes to Machu Picchu

-If you have spent the night in one of the hotels in Aguas Calientes, you can take one of the early morning Consettour buses that offer the approx. 25 min ride from Aguas Calientes to Machu Picchu for $12 one-way.
+If you spent the night in one of the hotels in Aguas Calientes, you can take one of the early morning Consettur buses that offer the approx. 25-30 minute ride from Aguas Calientes to Machu Picchu for $12 one-way.
 In the high season, queues for the buses start at 4 am and stretch for hundreds of meters!

 If you want to save money, a hike up to Machu Picchu is also a nice option.
 It will warm up your muscles and wake you up for your big day at Machu Picchu!
-The walk up takes approx. 40 minutes, depending on your speed and motivation!
+The walk up takes approx. 2-3 hours, depending on your speed and motivation!
+We always recommend taking the bus up so you have plenty of time for your tour and then walking down without any rush if you wan to save $12.

 Tip 4: Machu Picchu Hiking

 Once you’re up at the archaeological site, there are many options to discover the surrounding mountains and areas.
-Most visitors to the famous Inca Citadel will participate in a guided tour that takes approximately 2 hours.
-After that, there is quite some time left before you have to head down again to Aguas Calientes for your train back to Cusco to explore the ruins on your own.
-Wander around, take beautiful pictures, relax and enjoy.
-Or, you can take do a hike.
+Since 2019, you need to explore the famous Inca Citadel with a guide.
+Make sure you take beautiful pictures, relax and enjoy.
+There are also several hikes within Machu Picchu.
 There are four excellent options for some Machu Picchu Hiking.

-- Huaynapicchu or Huayna Picchu – The entrance ticket of the Huayna Picchu Hike costs around S./ 50.
-This s a very popular hike, and the Huayna Picchu tickets need to be paid and booked in advance.
-Maximum 400 people can enter daily from 9-10, and 10-11 am.
+This is very popular hike, and Huayna Picchu tickets need to be paid for and booked in advance.
+Huayna Picchu is the highest peaked mountain of Machu Picchu.
 The way up consists of approximately 1,500 steep steps, also called the Stairs of Death.
-This hike definitely a challenge and should not be underestimated.
-A moderate hike up requires around 45 minutes.
+The Huayna Picchu hike is definitely a challenge, and you will reach an altitude of 2,720 meters.
+The hike up requires around 50 minutes and a good level of fitness is required.

-- Montaña Picchu Mountain – This Mountain is located on the opposite site of Huaynapicchu and is at your back if you´re facing Machu Picchu.
+This mountain is located at the southwest end of Machu Picchu.
 Here, tickets also need to be bought in advance, as the capacity is limited.
-The hike up can be challenging and requires around one hour to summit.
-As this mountain is higher, the possibility of a foggy view is much greater than at Huaynapicchu.
+The hike up can be challenging and requires around 1 hour and 30 minutes to the summit.
+Machu Picchu mountain is less steep and less croweded than the alternatives and offers great views over Machu Picchu and the surrounding area.

-- Sungate or Inti Punko – A cheap and challenging option is the sun gate.
+A cheap and challenging option is a hike to the sun gate.
 The Incas entered Machu Picchu through this gate when they took the famous Inca Trail from Cusco.
 This even and gentle path is free, and no ticket is needed.
 It takes around 30 minutes up and around 20 minutes back.
 The height is the same as Huaynapicchu (2,720 m) but is not as challenging.
 It gives travelers a great view of the surrounding area of Machu Picchu.

-- Inca Bridge – This is an old Inca bridge that is a small hidden gem of Machu Picchu.
-The 15 minute flat, but rather perilous, walk along the slope of Montaña Picchu is short and interesting.
+This is an old Inca bridge that is a small hidden gem of Machu Picchu.
+The 15-minute flat, but rather perilous, walk along the slope of Montaña Picchu is short and interesting.
 There are no charges for this site, and it can be visited throughout the whole day.

 Tip 5: How to pack for your Machu Picchu Tour

-If you’re planning to do any of the above mentioned Machu Picchu Hiking options to climb those mountains, you’ll want only to pack the essentials, as you will have to carry them around!
+If you’re planning to do any of the above-mentioned Machu Picchu hiking options, you’ll want to pack the essentials, as you will have to carry them around!

 The most essential items are: